---

 In the example above, members are defined as `crates/*`.
 Cargo then uses every `crates/*/Cargo.toml` as a package in the workspace.
 Each package is added to Turborepo's understanding of your repository.

-Cargo packages come in two types:
+Cargo packages come in three types:

 * **Entrypoint crates** have a `bin`, `cdylib`, or `staticlib` target.
-They can be used as targets for [`--filter`](/docs/reference/run#--filter-string) and [`affected`](/docs/reference/run#--affected) calculations.
+They expose build, run, and verification tasks.

 ## Built-in tasks